When the Garage Needs Three-Phase Power

 So what?

-Look, I'm not saying it's hopeless.
-There's still cool work happening at the edges.
-Open weights models keep getting better.
-Quantization techniques keep improving.
-There's a whole indie community squeezing surprisingly capable models onto Raspberry Pis and old gaming rigs, and I love them for it.
-Some of my favorite weekend projects are exactly this.
+I'm not saying it's hopeless.
+There's still cool work at the edges — open weights keep getting better, quantization keeps improving, and there's a whole indie community squeezing surprisingly capable models onto Raspberry Pis and old gaming rigs.
+I love them for it.
+Some of my favorite weekend projects live right there.

 But let's not pretend it's the same.
 Let's not tell the kids that anyone with a soldering iron and a dream can build the next OpenAI.
 They can't.
-The next OpenAI will be founded by people who can raise a billion dollars before lunch, who have the right Stanford connections, who know which VCs to call.
+The next OpenAI gets founded by people who can raise a billion before lunch, who have the right Stanford connections, who know which VCs to call.
 That's the actual game now.

-Just don't mistake what we're doing for what Jobs and Wozniak did.
+The rest of us get the API sandbox.
+We fine-tune the leftovers and build clever wrappers around the magic boxes the rich kids own.
+There's real work at that layer — I'm doing some of it, you probably are too.
+Just don't mistake it for what Jobs and Wozniak did.
 They built the thing.
 We're decorating someone else's thing.
-The actual machinery, the actual frontier, the actual decisions about where this goes — that's happening in rooms we'll never be invited into, between people who own utilities and chip foundries and small armies of researchers commanding transfer fees that would make Premier League clubs blush.
+The actual machinery, the actual frontier, the actual decisions about where this goes — that's happening in rooms we'll never be invited into, between people who own utilities and chip foundries and researchers commanding transfer fees that'd make Premier League clubs blush.

 The garage is closed.
 The two-guys-and-a-dream era is over.
-And whatever comes next, it's not going to come from someone like you or me.
-It's going to come from someone whose seed round was bigger than the GDP of a small island nation.
+And whatever comes next, it's not coming from someone like you or me.
+It's coming from someone whose seed round was bigger than the GDP of a small island nation.

 Anyway.
 I'm gonna go boot up my Mac mini and pretend I'm building the future.